House Expected to Send 4th Coronavirus Aid Bill to Trump

 Trump has said he supports including fiscal relief for state and local government in another virus aid package along with infrastructure projects.

-It’s not clear how soon the next bill can advance.
+It’s unclear how soon the next bill can advance.
 There’s also the question of when Pelosi and McConnell feel comfortable reopening Capitol Hill, though Trump has signaled he wants discussions to begin as soon as Congress finishes the current legislation.
 The Senate is scheduled to return May 4.

 Launched just weeks ago, the Paycheck Protection Program quickly reached its lending limit after approving nearly 1.7 million loans.
 That left thousands of small businesses in limbo as they sought help.